felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 happen, so you have to figure out a way to deal with it.

 ##### Merge races
-A merge race occurrs as a conflict due to a merge, on the semantic level as opposed to a conflict on the VCS level.
+A merge race occurs as a conflict due to a merge, on the semantic level as opposed to a conflict on the VCS level.

 Consider two pull requests changing the same file.
 They both pass CI on their